Krylov Winding and Emergent Coherence in Operator Growth Dynamics

 It is interesting to contrast finite-size effects in the Krylov and size bases.
 Size can only take $N$ different values, leading to a depth for the basis of Pauli strings that is capped at $\ell = N$, and a saturation of the average size to a value of order $N/2$ after the scrambling time $\lambda_L^{-1} \log(N)$~\cite{Roberts_2017,ZhangLargeNMajoranaSizeDist, ZhouSizeWinding}.
 In the late-time regime, the peak in $C_S(\mu,t)$ approaches $\mu = 0$ (see Fig.~\ref{fig:size_FTs}c), signaling the fact that the operator wavefunction stops moving in $\ell$ space and thus has a vanishing average ``momentum'' $\mu$.

 The story is different in the Krylov basis.
 There, the Krylov chain has a length that is \emph{exponential} in $N$ and the average value of the Krylov index can thus continue increasing past $n \sim N$.
-Finite-size effects do have an effect on the Krylov basis however, which can be described in terms of a ramp plus plateau picture (see SM Sec.~\ref{app:RampPlateau} for more details): the Lanczos coefficients $b_n$ grow linearly for $n< \mathcal{O}(N)$ and saturate to an approximate constant for $n>\mathcal{O}(N)$.
-As a result, the exponential spreading of the Krylov wavefunction in the ramp region for $t \ll \alpha^{-1} \log(N)$ transitions into ballistic propagation of the wavefront in the plateau region for $t \gg \alpha^{-1} \log(N)$ (See Fig.~\ref{fig:KrylovWavefunctions}, SM).
-The ballistic propagation translates into an average momentum $\mu$ that remains at a constant non-zero value $\mu_K$ in that regime, as observed in Fig.~\ref{fig:FTPeaks} for our finite-size numerics of the spin model.
+Finite-size effects do have an effect on the Krylov basis however: as shown in Fig.~\ref{fig:LanczosCoefficientsEndMatter}, the Lanczos coefficients $b_n$ grow linearly for $n< \mathcal{O}(N)$ and saturate to a roughly constant value for $n>\mathcal{O}(N)$.
+In SM Section \ref{app:RampPlateau} \cite{supp}, we introduce a simple ramp-plateau model in order to study finite-size effects in the Krylov basis:

+The exponential spreading of the Krylov wavefunction in the ramp region for $t \ll \alpha^{-1} \log(N)$ transitions into ballistic propagation of a wavepacket in the plateau region for $t \gg \alpha^{-1} \log(N)$ (See Fig.~\ref{fig:KrylovWavefunctionsEndMatter}).
+This is natural since, for constant $b_n$, the Krylov dynamics of Eq.~\ref{hoppingmodel} describes a discrete advection equation with constant velocity.
+The ballistic propagation of the operator wavefunction translates into an average momentum $\mu$ that remains at a constant non-zero value $\mu_K$ in that regime, as observed in Fig.~\ref{fig:KrylovWavefunctionsEndMatter}(b) for the ramp-plateau model, and in Fig.~\ref{fig:Krylov_FTs}(c) for our finite-size numerics of the spin model.
-In conclusion, we have shown that Krylov winding provides a generic mechanism for the emergence of coherence in the wavefunctions of thermalized operators in quantum many-body systems.
-Drawing inspiration from size-winding-based teleportation, an exciting direction is to develop quantum protocols that explicitly leverage Krylov winding as a resource.

-\lsec{Acknowledgments} This work was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Early Career Research Program Award Number DE-SC0025568.
-We acknowledge the Digital Research Alliance of Canada for computational resources.
-We thank Ehud Altman and Xiangyu Cao for invaluable contributions to the manuscript and Pawel Caputa and Tommy Schuster for illuminating discussions.

 \begin{widetext}